Joe Sakic: Colorado Avalanche

 In the 1996–97 season, Sakic played in only 65 games due to a lacerated calf yet still managed to score 74 points as the Avalanche earned their first Presidents' Trophy and third straight division title.
 Sakic had another great playoff season with eight goals and 17 assists and took the Avalanche all the way to the conference finals, where they eventually lost to the Detroit Red Wings in six games.
 As a free agent during the summer of 1997, Sakic signed a three-year, $21 million offer sheet with the New York Rangers as a restricted free agent.
 Under the collective bargaining agreement at the time, the Avalanche had one week to match the Rangers' offer or let go of Sakic in exchange for five first-round draft picks as compensation.
 While it seemed as if the Avalanche could not afford to keep Sakic, as they had already committed large amounts of salary to Peter Forsberg and Patrick Roy, an unlikely lifeline would appear in the form of the summer blockbuster movie Air Force One, produced by Avalanche owners COMSAT.
 Its profits enabled the Avalanche to match the offer, which instigated a salary raise for many NHL players.

 Injuries would again limit Sakic's playing time during the 1997–98 season.
 While playing in his first Olympics with Team Canada, Sakic hurt his knee and was forced to miss 18 games with the Avalanche.
 In the 64 games in which he did play, Sakic still scored 63 points, enough to earn him his seventh all-star appearance.
 Sakic finally rebounded from his injuries in the 1998–99 season, finishing fifth in the league in scoring with 41 goals and 96 points in only 73 games.
-Sakic led the Avalanche to within one game of the Stanley Cup Finals, where they lost to the eventual champion Dallas Stars.
+Sakic led the Avalanche to within one game of the Stanley Cup Final, where they lost to the eventual champion Dallas Stars.
 After the season ended, Sakic ranked number 94 on The Hockey News list of the 100 greatest hockey players.